Personalization can be powered by three main types of data: zero-party data, first-party data and third-party data.

 2) Personalized product recommendations

-Personalized product recommendations are a key way to tailor the customer experience and show shoppers products that are most likely to catch their attention.
+Personalized product recommendations are a key way to tailor customer journeys and show shoppers products that are most likely to catch their attention.
 In fact, almost 1 in 4 consumers (23%) want retailers to make it easy for them to discover more products they might like.

-When combined with first-party data such as frequently purchased or browsed products, the information gleaned from zero-party data can help marketers boost the effectiveness of their product recommendations.
+When combined with first-party behavioral data such as frequently purchased or browsed products, the information gleaned from zero-party data can help marketers boost the effectiveness of their product recommendations and increase the amount of loyal customers you have.

 Animed Direct uses zero-party data - the type of pet the customer owns - to personalize the product recommendations displayed in their marketing emails, in this case showcasing dog-related products.